Grraahaam/PurpleDrank/PROJECT-OUTLINE.md

 ```

-Creating the base structure and giving developers the tools to get their jobs done. (*This functionality is sometimes closely linked with the Fct.4*)
+Creating the base structure and giving developers the tools to get their jobs done. (*This functionality is sometimes closely linked with the Unit-4*)

-- Developers can communicate with others (discord)
+- Developers can communicate with others (Discord)
-- A developer can share a working directory (gitlab)
+- A developer can share a working directory (GitLab)
 - Tests programmes can be completed and executed.
 - Everyone can refer to documentation.
 - A realize by merging contribution could be generated.
-- A solution for Unit Test is operational.
+- A debug mode is implemented to speed up issue tracking.
 - Make sure that the whole project is coherent (both design and code)

 ## Unit-2 Background and assets design